muhittincamdali/iOS-Testing-Automation-Framework/Documentation/SecurityTesting.md

-# Security Testing Guide
+# Security Testing

-This guide provides comprehensive security testing strategies and best practices.
+This guide covers security testing methodologies and tools.